telepath-php/docs/docs/usage/04-receiving-updates.md

 For more information of supported options please also have a look into the [Telegram documentation](https://core.telegram.org/bots/api#setwebhook).

+Alternatively you can call the `setWebhook` method of the `Bot` class.

 You may also want to have a look into the [recommendations from Telegram for the secure usage of webhooks](https://core.telegram.org/bots/webhooks).

 ### Handle incoming requests